last update: February 07, 2023

 In this area there are also some business hotels and a lot of love hotels, especially walking north nearby the railroad tracks.

-On the west side of Ikebukuro, near the red light area described above (no safety problems, it's a very quiet area) there are some quite cheap business hotels, in particular I recommend the New Star Ikebukuro
+On the west side of Ikebukuro, near the red light area described above (no worries, it's a very safe area) there are some quite cheap business hotels, in particular we recommend the New Star Ikebukuro

 , the Star Plaza Ikebukuro